yiisoft/yii2/apps/basic/README.md

 if you have a project to be deployed for production soon.

-Thank you for choosing Yii 2 - the new generation of high-performance PHP framework.
+Thank you for using Yii 2 Basic Application Template - an application template that works out-of-box and can be easily customized to fit for your needs.

-The Yii 2 Bootstrap Application is a Web application template that you can easily customize to fit for your needs.
-It is particularly suitable for small Websites which mainly contain a few informational pages.
+Yii 2 Basic Application Template is best suitable for small Websites which mainly contain a few informational pages.